Nick-Sigua/Election_Analytics_Sigua/Fourth_Blog_Incumbency.md

 * **Higher vote share for incumbents.** The boxplots indicate that an incumbent candidate's two-party popular vote share has historically been higher than a non-incumbent candidate's vote share.
 This is evident given the greater median vote share for incumbent candidates relative to non-incumbent candidates, which fits in with the commonly held notion that incumbents perform better than non-incumbents.

-* **Greater spread for incumbets.** The graphic also illustrates a greater spread of two-party vote share figures for incumbent candidates than non-incumbent candidates.
+* **Greater spread for incumbets.** The graphic also illustrates a greater spread of two-party popular vote share figures for incumbent candidates than non-incumbent candidates.
 In other words, while the middle 50% of popular vote shares fall between 48.24% and 58.10% for incumbent candidates, the middle 50% of popular vote shares for non-incumbent candidates only falls between 46.21% and 51.14%.

 **The Time-For-Change Model**